nextflow-io/training/docs/troubleshoot/introduction.md

 ## Learning objectives

-In this workshop, you will utilize a the `hello-gatk.nf` script created for the [Hello Nextflow](https://training.nextflow.io/hello_nextflow/) workshop.
+In this workshop, you will utilize the `hello-gatk.nf` script created for the [Hello Nextflow](https://training.nextflow.io/hello_nextflow/) workshop.

 By the end of this workshop you will be able to: